aa-nadim/javascript/README.md

 ## Features

-### Search Functionality

-Region & Currency: Allows users to select their region, and automatically adjusts the currency according to the selected region.

-Guest Management: Allows users to specify the number of adults and children.

 ### Image Gallery

 Displays a grid of images with an option to view each image in fullscreen mode.

+## Region & Currency:

+Allows users to select their region, and automatically adjusts the currency according to the selected region.

+## Guest Management:

+Allows users to specify the number of adults and children.

 ### Sharing Options